-We issue burn permits for agriculture, outdoor, and residential burning to protect healthy air in Washington.
+We issue burn permits for agricultural, outdoor, and residential burning to protect healthy air in Washington.
 The type and location of burning you are planning will determine if you need a permit.
 Check for a burn ban before you start burning.

 Agricultural burn permits